-1. The "Food, Drug, and Cosmetic Act" gives the Food and Drug Administration (FDA) jurisdiction over the advertising of excimer lasers because they were cleared as restricted devices.
-FDA and FTC have generally agreed that FTC has primary jurisdiction for those advertisements that only discuss the physician's practice and not the excimer laser used in that practice.
+The Food, Drug, and Cosmetic Act gives the FDA jurisdiction over the advertising of excimer lasers, because they were cleared as restricted devices.
+The FDA and FTC have generally agreed that the FTC has primary jurisdiction over those advertisements that discuss only the physician's practice and not the excimer laser used in that practice.

-Approved by : American Academy of Ophthalmology, September 2002 American Society of Cataract and Refractive Surgery, September 2002 Refractive Surgery Clinical Committee, September 2002
+Approved by: American Academy of Ophthalmology, September 2002

+American Society of Cataract and Refractive Surgery,

+September 2002

+Refractive Surgery Clinical Committee, September 2002